High school (grades 9-12) · Yonkers, NY

 What is the racial and ethnic makeup of Roosevelt High School - Early College Studies?

-The largest demographic group at Roosevelt High School - Early College Studies is Hispanic or Latino at 65.8%.
-The school serves a diverse student body in YONKERS, NY.
+The largest demographic group at Roosevelt High School - Early College Studies is Hispanic or Latino at 65.8% of enrollment, in Yonkers, NY.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 52.1/100.

 What is the Resource Investment Index for Roosevelt High School - Early College Studies?

-Roosevelt High School - Early College Studies has a Resource Investment Index of 25/100 (F) based on 5 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Roosevelt High School - Early College Studies has a Resource Investment Index of 24/100 (lower reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page